javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/13-mixins/article.md

 *Mixin* -- is a generic object-oriented programming term: a class that contains methods for other classes.

-In JavaScript that can be implemented as copying them into the prototype.
+Some other languages like e.g. python allow to create mixins using multiple inheritance.
+JavaScript does not support multiple inheritance, but mixins can be implemented by copying them into the prototype.

-We can use mixins as a way to augment a class by multiple behaviors like event-handling that we overlooked above.
+We can use mixins as a way to augment a class by multiple behaviors, like event-handling as we have seen above.

 Mixins may become a point of conflict if they occasionally overwrite native class methods.
-So generally one should think well about the naming for a mixin, to minimalize such possibility.
+So generally one should think well about the naming for a mixin, to minimize such possibility.